 Federal Reserve Banks credit payments on PCs to the appropriate Holders' accounts.
 Each Holder and each other financial intermediary will be responsible for remitting payments to the beneficial owners of the PCs that it represents.
-The Agreement provides that if a principal or interest payment error occurs, we may correct it by adjusting payments to be made on future Payment Dates or in any other manner we consider appropriate.
+If a principal or interest payment error occurs, we may correct it by adjusting payments to be made on future Payment Dates or in any other manner we consider appropriate.